 But only 9% of companies are operating at that high of a level.
 What about the other organizations?
 Will adding more sales reps solve the problem?
 What if you are executing well, but have a poor plan?
 Should you add more reps?
 In this case, adding heads will actually make it worse, and accelerate your miss.
 If you’re a sales leader in this situation, you must realize the issue is more than just headcount to cover the shortfall.

 Ultimately, sales leaders should challenge themselves to make sure you’re both doing the right things, and doing them correctly.
-If you need help, download our roadmap, How to Make Your Number in 2017.
-It is our secret sauce to making your number in predictable, hassle-free way.
+Contact SBI if you need help.